CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 #### Description of Alert Flow

-The ServiceNow ITSM Helper enables one-way synchronization of alerts from CrowdStrike to ServiceNow.
+The ServiceNow ITSM and SIR enables one-way synchronization of alerts from CrowdStrike to ServiceNow.
 When a security event is detected in CrowdStrike, the app can automatically create a corresponding ticket in ServiceNow, ensuring that security incidents are properly tracked in your ITSM system.

 <img alt="Alert creation high-level workflow diagram" src="images/userdocs/alert_flow_highlevel_diagram.png" width="" height="400"/>